• Skip to primary navigation

 Get the Pattern

-Tunisian Crochet Afghan Stitches
+Tunisian Crochet Stitches

 Tunisian crochet blends crochet with knitting, keeping all your stitches on the crochet hook as you work.
 It also produces a dense, sturdy fabric that’s perfect for cozy afghans.
 Try these stitches on washcloths or dish towels to get the hang of them on a smaller project if you’d like.